jburzynski/TypeGenDocs/source/otherfeatures.rst

 Default values for TS properties based on the type
 ==================================================

 It is possible to generate default values for properties inside TS classes/interfaces, depending on the property type.
-The [TS type -> default value] mappings can be specified either in the *defaultValuesForTypes* CLI parameter or in the *GeneratorOptions.DefaultValuesForTypes* property.
+The [TS type -> default value] mappings can be specified in the *defaultValuesForTypes* config parameter.

 Custom type mappings
 ====================

 TypeGen allows to override its default C# to TS type mappings or create new custom mappings.
-The way to define mappings is via either the *customTypeMappings* CLI parameter or the *GeneratorOptions.CustomTypeMappings* property.
+The way to define mappings is via the *customTypeMappings* config parameter.

 Default exports
 ===============

 There is a possibility to use default exports instead of named exports when generating TypeScript types.
-This feature can be enabled/disabled globally, by setting the *useDefaultExport* CLI parameter or the *GeneratorOptions.UseDefaultExport* property, or a one-time opt-in/out can be used with either the `TsDefaultExportAttribute` or the `DefaultExport(bool)` generation spec method.
+This feature can be enabled/disabled globally, by setting the *useDefaultExport* config parameter.
+A one-time opt-in/out can be used with `TsDefaultExportAttribute` (or its corresponding generation spec method).